 You can expect premium materials and finishes on a Dualit appliance, but it’s not just looks you’re paying for.
 Dualit toasters often have extras, such as a bagel setting and a lift-and-look function.

 Some are also equipped with ‘perfect toast technology,’ designed to adjust the heat each time for the perfect slice.
-However, we’ve found that some Dualit toasters are considerably better than others, so it’s worth comparing all our Dualit toaster reviews to pick the very best model.
+However, we’ve found that some Dualit toasters are considerably better than others, so it’s worth comparing all our to pick the very best model.

 Buying a reliable toaster

 If you’re paying a premium for a toaster you also want it to last.
-See our roundup of the best toaster brands to see how Dualit shapes up against cheaper brands for how long its toasters last and how satisfied its customers really are.
+See our roundup of the to see how Dualit shapes up against cheaper brands for how long its toasters last and how satisfied its customers really are.

 Get the best deal on a toaster